jraines/crazy-forecasts/README.md

 If you're into code, check out how easy Clojure makes this (see `src/weatherfu/core.clj`).

+For each day, I look at a window of 5 days including that one, and see if the first number of the high temp is different for at least 4.

 The answer to the question is _4.8%_, which is higher than I would've guessed!
 Heck, maybe it's wrong -- if you spot an error let me know @jraines